mindis/snowplow.github.com/_posts/2013-05-14-snowplow-unstructured-events-guide.md

 }
 {% endhighlight %}

-**Warning:** if you do not add the `$geo` type suffix, then the value will be incorrectly interpreted by Snowplow as an Array of Floats.
+**Warning:** if you do not add the `$geo` type suffix, then the value will be incorrectly interpreted by Snowplow as an Array of Floating points.

 ### Date